webdavis/vim-setswitch/README.md

 ## Configuration

-setswitch is user extensible, meaning that in the following settings `{option}` can be replaced with any Vim/Neovim setting, and the **Lists** take any Vim/Neovim option.
+setswitch is user extensible, meaning that the following settings should take any option available in Vim/Neovim.

 #### g:setswitch_toggle

 `g:setswitch_toggle` takes a **List** of options as an argument.
-It turns these options on upon entering a window, and off upon exiting the window.
+It turns these options on upon the cursor entering a window, and off upon the cursor exiting the window.

-For example, putting the following in your `~/.vimrc` instructs setswitch to toggle them when entering/exiting the window.
+For example, putting the following in your `~/.vimrc` instructs setswitch to toggle these setting when entering/exiting the window.

 ```vim
 let g:setswitch_toggle = ['cursorline', 'cursorcolumn', 'colorcolumn', 'relativenumber']